nuxt/docs/en/api/configuration-router.md

 - Type: `String`
 - Default: `'-'`

-You may want to change route name splitter created by Nuxt.js.
-You can do so via the `routeNameSplitter` option.
+You may want to change the separator between route names that Nuxt.js uses.
+You can do so via the `routeNameSplitter` option in your configuration file.
-For example, the detail of post `pages/posts/_id.vue` the route name is `posts-id` with this option you can customize to `posts/id`
+Imagine we have the page file `pages/posts/_id.vue`.
+Nuxt will generate the route name programatically, in this case `posts-id`.
+Changing the `routeNameSplitter` config to `/` the name will therefore change to `posts/id`.

 Example (`nuxt.config.js`):
 ```js